HassanChehab/trustblock/README.md

 ## Overview

 This project uses **NextJs**, **NextAuth**, **NestJs**, and **Prisma** technologies.
 There are two databases.
 On the front side, the database handles the user connection and session.
 On the backend, the database is for event creation and modification.
-I chose to create two **Sqlite** databases to avoid DB configurations.
+I chose to create two **Sqlite** databases to avoid that you make DB configurations.
 Both of them are with the code.
 The only action needed is to install dependencies and run the project. <br/><br />
 For CSS, I chose to work with **TailwindCss** rather than SCSS.
 The reason is that I had many new technologies to work on.
-I decided to use what I know about CSS to allocate more time to the unknown (Prisma / NextAuth / File Upload / SMTP Server).
+I decided to use what I know about CSS to allocate more time to the unknown (Prisma / NextAuth / File Upload on Nest / SMTP Server).

 In this app, you can log on with NextAuth _EmailProvider_.
 You can log off.
 Create, update and delete an event if you are the owner.